jacobdensford/jacobdensford.com/projects/shanghai-royale.md

 ## Elimination Rules

-Choose one or a combination of elimination rules before the game begins.
-If playing with more than one, decide the order in which the eliminations are prioritized.
+Choose one or more elimination rules before the game begins.
+If playing with multiple rules, decide the order in which the eliminations are prioritized.

 ### Eighty-Fives

 Players are eliminated for having more points than the number of completed hands times eighty-five.
-(Optionally, a different point limit may be set.)

 ### Highest Score